marjanov802/Travel-Planner/Travel_Planner/docs/Travel-Planner-Diary-2.md

              But the filters before did not remain.
 This was fixed, so now the previous filters still remain.
              But the selected country is not effected by the filters now, so i need to make sure that it is.

+             Worst case scenario, hard code to get the ISO_A3 of the selected country, and map the colour data from only that country as a single as all of the rest of the countries are mapped.